 Scaleup Service Practices

+The supply side of scaling support has a labelling problem.
 Many programmes use scaling terminology while delivering standardised incubation.
 The distinction matters because the interventions are different in kind: early-stage incubation addresses product-market fit, business model validation, and founder capability.
 Scale-up support addresses organisational design, management professionalisation, governance systems, growth capital architecture, and the operational challenges that arise when a venture with proven product-market fit attempts to replicate its model at speed.
-Conflating the two wastes founder time, misallocates scarce expert capacity, and produces the cycle of training fatigue - ventures that have cycled through multiple generic programmes without receiving the support that their actual stage requires.

-“We're scarce on people who are supporting startups at that scaling stage with the right balance of customisation, support services, and that balance between strategy versus on hands on execution.” - interviewee
+βWe're scarce on people who are supporting startups at that scaling stage with the right balance of customisation, support services, and that balance between strategy versus on hands on execution.β - interviewee

 "They don't need someone to say, here's a recipe that you have no money to execute on.
 And here's a bunch of consultants that you can't afford to pay, who've never done this before in a real market.
 That's what's usually happening."* - interviewee